 Students must be enrolled in at least 6 credits to qualify for a state or federal loan.
 Yearly limits for dependent students are $5,500 for first-year students, $6,500 for second-year students and $7,500 for upper-level undergraduates.
 Independent students may borrow, including the subsidized federal loan, up to $9,500 as first-year students, $10,500 as second-year students and $12,500 as third- or fourth-year students.
 Graduate students may borrow $20,500.
 The interest rate varies annually and is capped at 8.25 percent.

 The Federal Parent Loan for Undergraduate Students is a program for parents of dependent students.
 The cost of attending UAF determines the annual loan limits.
 A variable interest rate or finance charge, not to exceed 9 percent, is determined each year for the federal PLUS programs.

 The Alaska Commission on Postsecondary Education offers both federal and state loan programs.
 These loans are available to all students attending UAF.
 Through its federal component, AlaskAdvantage offers Stafford (subsidized and unsubsidized) and PLUS loans.
-State loans include the Alaska Supplemental Education Loan, the Family Education Loan, the Teacher Scholarship Loan and the Winn Brindle Scholarship Loan.
+State loans include the Alaska Supplemental Education Loan, the Family Education Loan and the Winn Brindle Scholarship Loan.

 Students seeking an Alaska Supplemental Education Loan, or ASEL, must apply using the Free Application for Federal Student Aid and the ASEL Master Promissory Note.